 Helpful, engaging, successful and even funny?
 No, that’s not too much to ask of a chatbot!
 And it gets even better.
 If you go about it the right way, it’s actually really easy, too!
-We show you how to design the perfect chatbot for your company—in just seven steps.
+We show you how to design the perfect chatbot for your company — in just seven steps.

 Chatbots don’t have it easy.
 In fact, people judge them… A LOT.
-They have been called boring, bad listeners, awkward conversationalists, and, worst of all, useless.
+They've been called boring, bad listeners, awkward conversationalists, and, worst of all, useless.
 To be fair, there are a lot of terrible chatbots out there.
 However, that’s not their fault because bots are designed by people.
 So, we have to stop to put all the blame on the bots, and start looking at better ways to design chatbots to make them helpful, engaging, and fun.
 The good news is: that’s a lot easier than you might think.

 1. Decide on the purpose of your chatbot